Stoika Milanova: Early life and education

-Milanova was born in Plovdiv, Bulgaria, in 1945, to Trendafil Milanov (1909–1999) and his wife, Yovka.
+Milanova was born in Plovdiv on 5 August 1945, to Trendafil Milanov (1909–1999) and his wife, Yovka.
 Her father was a violinist and violin teacher who co-founded a music school in Plovdiv and headed a music school in Sofia, a decade after the family moved there in 1950.
 Her older sister Dora (1940–1995) was a pianist.

 Milanov taught Milanova between the ages of three or four and eighteen.
 In books of 1958 and 1981, he published a tutorial method, now known as the "Milanov method", based partly on his experiences of teaching her; the first book is illustrated with photographs of a young Milanova demonstrating technique.
-She studied violin at the State Academy of Music, Sofia, and then at the State Tchaikovsky Conservatory in Moscow (1964–69), where she was a pupil of David Oistrakh.
+She studied violin at the State Academy of Music, Sofia, and then at the State Tchaikovsky Conservatory in Moscow (1964–1969), where she was a pupil of David Oistrakh.
 She won the gold medal of the 8th World Festival of Youth and Students in Helsinki (1962).